PART 5: BLACK HEART - WHITE SANDS - BLACK TRIANGLES

 The B-52s were the most impressive, followed by the B-1bs that took off with afterburners that rattled the area for what seemed like forever, their engines roaring.

-On most days there were three sorties, a small-scale one in the morning that mostly involved recon aircraft like RF-4s and E-2C Hawkeyes and occasionally I would hear the callsign ASPEN, a good indication a U-2 from Beal AFB was flying overhead at 80,000 feet taking photos - but I could never see them.
+On most days there were three sorties, a small-scale one in the morning that mostly involved recon aircraft like RF-4s and E-2C Hawkeyes.
+Occasionally I would hear the callsign ASPEN, a good indication a U-2 from Beal AFB was flying overhead at 80,000 feet taking photos - but I could never saw them.

 After lunch some of the fighters would launch again and engage in some air-combat- maneuvers (ACM) with F-15s and F-16s based at Holloman, AFB in Alamogordo just 90 minutes away by truck.

-After an afternoon lunch and launch I'd driver up and over the mountains to the Sunspot Observatory (a great mountain top to look down on WSMR and Holloman AFB) and scan the military frequencies and watch the day's exercises.
+After an afternoon lunch and launch I'd drive up and over the mountains to the Sunspot Observatory (a great mountain top to look down on WSMR and Holloman AFB) and scan the military frequencies and watch the day's exercises.
 Above me, I could see the contrails of fighters mixing it up and below I'd watch them landing at Holloman.
 It was a lot of fun.
 Meanwhile I was also logging and recording what my scanners were picking up.
-I couldn't wait to write my next article for Monitoring Times.
+I couldn't wait to write my next article for Monitoring Times or my Intercepts Newsletter.

 ----------------------------------------------------------------------------------------------------------------------------

-It is almost and I've been there many times since.
+I've been there many. many times since.
 The Sunset Walk is something everyone should put on their bucket list.

 Since then, I have taken advantage of the primitive camping there and it's something I can't recommend enough.
 Permits are limited and you have to register far in advance.
 It's tents only, no campers but the white sands are like sleeping on a firm mattress.